Zenika/skillZ/doc/rg.md

 ### MG_TUTORIAL_MODE

 > If the user has no skill in base, the tutorial mode will be automatically set as true

+### MG_NOTIFICATIONS

+> If admin approve a skill added by a user, the user receive a notification